Last modified November 28, 2025

 Multiple configurations and priority

-Please note it’s possible to override multiple configuration fields in the same ConfigMap or Secret and it’s possible to have multiple ConfigMaps and Secrets for the same app.
+Please note that you can override multiple configuration fields in the same ConfigMap or Secret, and you can have multiple ConfigMaps and Secrets for the same app.

 Please refer to the app configuration page for more details.